gSchool/lti-dotnet-react-week-2/checkpoints/05-dom-api.md

 * type: project
 * id: 71309e9a-e825-4481-8058-67f6bdd6fc88
-* title: JS Native Array Methods
+* title: DOM API

 <!--'question' is required, markdown, the question to be answered-->

 ##### !question

-### JS Native Array Methods
+### DOM API

+Using the last project, update the quiz to display inputed data.

-Submit the github repo containing your work on the js-native-array-methods below.
+Submit the github repo  containing your work on TDD in DOM API below.

 ##### !end-question